The Monopoly jail rules are some of the most confusing in the game. That’s why you’re here, right?

 - Roll doubles

-After you have been sent to jail and everyone else has had a turn, you may choose to pay $50 to get out.
-After paying, you roll the dice and move your token as normal.
+After you have been sent to jail and everyone else has had a turn, you may then choose to pay $50 to get out.

 If you do not roll a double on your third attempt, you must either use a Get Out of Jail Free’ card or pay the $50 fine.
-You then move the number shown on the dice in your failed attempt to roll doubles.
+You then move the number shown on the dice in your failed attempt to roll doubles (don’t roll again).

 What if you cannot pay to get out of jail?

-If you are unable to raise the money, you are bankrupt and out of the game.
+If you are still unable to raise money with these methods, you are bankrupt and out of the game.

 Should you pay to get out of jail or not?